Nonye2K3/chia/FAQ.md

 # Does it matter how fast my internet connection is?

-No. You have at least 30 seconds to respond to challenges.
+No. You have 30 seconds to respond to challenges.

 # Do I have to be connected to the internet or synced to plot?